 Click on the “Rec.
 Dept. Activities and Events” block in the upper right hand corner of this page to get a calendar of events!

-Summer is coming to a close and the Recreation Department and Community Center staff are preparing for our fall activities.
+The Holiday Season is here and the Recreation Department and Community Center staff are preparing for programs and activities unique to this time of year.
 We invite you to check out our programs and activities.
-Nomatter your age, gender, ethnicity, fitness level or favorite sport…..we have something for you!
+No matter your age, gender, ethnicity, fitness level or favorite sport…..we have something for you!

 Applications for employment are accepted year round but our peak season is in the summer months due to the need for lifeguards and staff to run our outdoor sports programs.
 Click here for all the information you will need to apply for employment opportunities.
 You must be at least 16 yrs. old to apply.